davea42/libdwarf-regressiontests/README.md

 Never run the tests in a regressiontests or libdwarf-regressiontests directory, there is no way to automatically clean up the test directories.

-Instead, run tests in a directory set up for regression testing.
+Instead, run tests in an empty directory you create for regression testing.
+It's handy to create an empty test directory, cd to that test directory, and add a short script that starts by removing every file or directory present in test directory except, of course, the script itself.
+And then continues on to run the tests with appropriate environment variables set (see below).

 There are a number (unspecified) of points where the locations of the tests and source matter in comparing the output of a test run with the expected result.
-In a Linux, Freebsd, or modern MacOS environment
-the tests arrange slight modifications to paths in dwarfdump output so all the tests pass (see below).
+In a Linux, Freebsd, or modern MacOS environment the tests arrange slight modifications to paths in dwarfdump output so all the tests pass (see below).
 None of the tests are guaranteed to work if any files or directories have spaces in their name.
 On msys2 (Windows 10) or Microsoft Visual Studio
-Those adjustments do not work and thest tests are useless.
+Those adjustments do not work and these tests are useless.

 The tests are run using shell and python3